vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 ---
 title: Cross-Attention in Transformer Architecture
-description: Cross-attention is a way to merge activations two embedding sequence in transformer architecture.
+description: Cross-attention is a way to merge two token or embedding sequences in transformer architecture.
 layout: post
 categories: ml
 image: /images/cross-attention-in-transformer-architecture.png